How Long Should You Hold a Yoga Pose to Increase Your Flexibility?

 Umm, good question!

-My answer is … how many times this week, month or year have you been on your yoga mat?
+The answer is … how many times this week, month or year have you been on your yoga mat?

 So, if you want to improve your flexibility a consistent shorter yoga practice outperforms an occasional long one.